HDR candidates FAQs

 These FAQs provide up-to-date advice for Bond University HDR students regarding our precautionary response to the current outbreak of coronavirus (COVID-19) and are therefore subject to change.
 These FAQs will be updated as new information becomes available.

 Specific provision for HDR students will be made to allow room for physical distancing.
-Where current HDR facilities are unable to provide this, students will be required to move to alternative provided spaces.
-Where there is preference for remaining in the existing space, priority will be given to students who have essential software on their allocated PCs.
+Where current HDR facilities are unable to provide this then students will be required to move to alternative spaces provided.
+Where there is preference for remaining in the existing space priority will be given to students who have essential software on their allocated PCs.

-We understand this is a very difficult time and you may be worried about your own health, or the health of your loved ones.
-We also understand the constantly changing nature of this situation may be stressful.
+We understand this is a very difficult time and you may be feeling worried about your own health, or the health of your loved ones.
+We also understand this constantly changing situation may be stressful.
 The university has counselling and medical services on campus and you should contact these services for assistance.

 If you are enrolled in a faculty with coursework requirements and are prevented from coming to campus for your classes, your ADR will work with you and your supervisors to adjust your study plan.
 This could involve undertaking subjects at a later date.

-Yes, although it will be online.
-In some circumstances, confirmations may be postponed if COVID-19-related issues have impacted on your capacity to finalise your confirmation.
+Yes, though it may be online.
+In some circumstances confirmations may be postponed if matters associated with COVID-19 has impacted on your capacity to finalize your confirmation.

 If you are a continuing graduate research student, you may:

-Currently, as examination is primarily involving paper documentation, this should not impact on the progress of examination from the University's perspective.
-However, the broader impact of COVID-19 may impact on the availability of examiners and time to complete examinations.
+Currently as examination is primarily involving paper documentation this should not impact on the progress of examination from the university perspective though the broader impact of COVID-19 may impact on the availability of examiners and time to complete examinations.